The Best Spectrum TV Packages for Seniors: Simple Guide & Prices

 TV Select Plus: Sports and premium content included

 If you follow sports, TV Select Plus works well.
-You get everything in Select Signature plus Regional Sports Networks for $105 per month (regular $110).
+You get everything in Select Signature plus Regional Sports Networks.
+Spectrum lists it at $110 a month for the first year.

 The plan includes 160+ channels with extras like MLB Network, NBA TV, and NFL Network.
 You also get ESPN+, Disney+ Basic, Paramount+ Essential, HBO Max Basic With Ads, Peacock Premium with Ads, AMC+ with Ads, and ViX Premium with Ads included.